Touro University Nevada: Academics

-The College of Osteopathic Medicine at Touro University Nevada is accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation (COCA).
-The World Directory of Medical Schools lists the school as a US medical school along with other accredited US MD and DO programs.
-Touro University Nevada has also received accreditation from the Nevada Commission on Postsecondary Education, the American Physical Therapy Association's Commission on Accreditation in Physical Therapy Education, and the American Occupational Therapy Association's Accreditation Council for Occupational Therapy Education.
+The College of Osteopathic Medicine is accredited by the American Osteopathic Association's Commission on Osteopathic College Accreditation (COCA).
+The World Directory of Medical Schools lists Touro as a medical school along with other accredited Doctor of Medicine and Doctor of Osteopathic Medicine programs.
+Touro University Nevada has also received accreditation from the Nevada Commission on Postsecondary Education, the American Physical Therapy Association's Commission on Accreditation in Physical Therapy Education, and the American Occupational Therapy Association.

 Graduate medical education

+Main entrance to Touro University Nevada in 2026.

 Touro University Nevada is the academic sponsor of Valley Hospital’s graduate medical residency program, providing training opportunities for Touro students and post-graduate education for medical residents.

-The program currently includes 16 traditional internships – slots for first year trainees who will ultimately progress into other specialties; the largest single internal medicine residency program in the osteopathic medical profession (45 slots); family medicine residency program, an orthopedic surgery residency program, an ophthalmology residency program, the only dermatology residency program, and a neurology residency program.
+The program currently includes 16 traditional internships for first year trainees who will ultimately progress into other specialties.
+The largest single internal medicine residency program in the osteopathic medical profession with 45 slots.
+Other residency programs offered through Touro include residencies in family medicine, an orthopedic surgery, ophthalmology, dermatology, and neurology.

-Touro University Nevada received a $1.2 million state grant to fund a one-year geriatric medicine fellowship.
-The program is expected to launch in July 2017.
+In 2017, the school received a $1.2 million state grant to fund a one-year geriatric medicine fellowship.